bollafa/GFXApiDll/README.md

 # KNOWN ISSUES

-Darksouls 1 for some reason is a special snowflake, so for DarkSouls 1 and **other games that use DirectX9** use the BananaSplitterAlternative.dll (doesnt matter wheter it is x64 , or x86 , just make sure the target process is the same architecture)
+Darksouls 1 for some reason is a special snowflake, so for DarkSouls 1 and **other special snowflake games that use DirectX9** use the BananaSplitterAlternative.dll (doesnt matter wheter it is x64 , or x86 , just make sure the target process is the same architecture)

 # Checked Games